UNFmontreal/Dcm2Bids/docs/how-to/use-advanced-commands.md

 #### Handle multi site filtering

-As mentionned in the [first-steps tutorial](../tutorial/first-steps.md), criteria is the way to filter specific acquisitions.
-If you work with dicoms from multiple sites you will need different criterias for the same kind of acquisition.
-In order to reduce the length of the config file, we developped a feature where for a specific criteria you can get multiple descriptions.
+As mentioned in the [first-steps tutorial](../tutorial/first-steps.md), criteria is the way to filter specific acquisitions.
+If you work with dicoms from multiple sites you will need different criteria for the same kind of acquisition.
+In order to reduce the length of the config file, we developed a feature where for a specific criteria you can get multiple descriptions.

 ```json